Bubberstation/Bubberstation/README.md

 ## Contribution Rules and Guidelines

 **1. Do Not Be A Dick**
 - The S.P.L.U.R.T. main repository is run by and contributed by volunteers.
-Please be considerate with the people who help maintaining our station.
-We reserve the right to permanently remove anyone who does not show both our contributor's and maintainer's common decency.
+Please be considerate with the people who help maintain our codebase.
+We reserve the right to permanently remove anyone who does not show both our contributors and maintainers common decency.

 **2. Modularization Standards Will be Upheld**
 - This codebase is a active downstream to Bubberstation with frequent upstream merges.